The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Roy Lichtenstein's Reflections On Conversation (signed) is a Planographic Print from 1990, estimated to be worth between £90,000 and £140,000.
-This artwork has shown consistent value growth, with an average annual growth rate of 1%.
-This piece has an auction history of 16 total sales since its entry to the market in November 2007.
-In the last 12 months, the average selling price was £92,686 across 2 total sales.
+The value of Roy Lichtenstein's Reflections On Conversation (signed) is estimated to be worth between £90,000 and £130,000.
+This planographic print, created in 1990, has shown consistent value growth, with an average annual growth rate of 7%.
+This work has an auction history of 16 total sales since its entry to the market in November 2007.
+In the last 12 months, the artwork has sold twice, with an average selling price of £92,686.
 Over the past five years, the hammer price has ranged from £85,050 in June 2021 to £104,523 in October 2022.
-The average return to the seller is £78,364.
+The average return to the seller over this five-year period is £78,364.
 The edition size of this artwork is limited to 68.

 Meaning & Analysis